1•••••|•••••2•••••|•••••3•••••home•••••Contents Index

 chord iconChords

-The chords of the Accidental Blues are mechanically simple.
+The chords of the Accidental Blues are few and mechanically simple.
 Changing chords in the right place is the main challenge.
 For example, the first chord, G, is played for four measures—sixteen beats—before changing to C. How do you keep track of when to change?
 Simply count 1-2-3-4 four times and change to C.

-The Down 2X Strum—strum on beats 1 and 3—is recommend for this piece.
+The down 2X strum—strum on beats 1 and 3—is recommend for this piece.

 Accidental Blues | Chords only